marvel-uiuc/ilw-header-megamenu/README.md

 - an <ilw-header-megamenu-section> that contains a span and at least one unordered list of links.
 The span should contain `slot="label"`.
 - an <ilw-header-megamenu-section linked="true"> that contains an anchor and at least one unordered list of links.
 The anchor should contain `slot="link"`.

-Within each `ilw-header-megamenu-section` or `ilw-header-megamenu-section linked="true"` you can choose a combination of:
+Within each `ilw-header-megamenu-section` or `ilw-header-megamenu-section linked="true"` you can choose:
-- 1-4 unordered list of links, with up to one layer of nested links.
-If only one list is added and it has more than 5 items, the remaining list items will be evenly divided between the remaining columns as follows:
-    - 1-10 items get divided equally between 2 columns, 11-15 items they would be divided into 3 columns (4, 4 and 3), if there were 16+ items they would be divided evenly into 4 columns (4, 4,4,4 or more)
+- a basic unordered list of less than 20 links and no nesting.
+Each list item will be divided into groups of 5 or less.
+Adding more than 20 items will result in missing links.

+OR a `<div>` containing:
+- four seperated lists of links with nesting.
+Each new list will become it's own column.
+You can have as many list items as you want using this method.
+Optional secondary items (each secondary item will be placed in a new column, note that items spanning more than one column can result in wrapped columns):
 - a decorative image
-- a `<div>` containing a paragraph element and a call to action (`<a>` or `<button>`).
-The div should contain `slot="action"`.
+- a `<span>` containing a paragraph element and a call to action (`<a>` or `<button>`).
+The span should contain `slot="action"`.

-The intention is to only use one decorative image or call to action per dropdown.
+The intention is to only use one decorative image and/or call to action per dropdown.
+Repeating the same call-to-action in other dropdowns is not advised.
 You can use multiple lists.

 ## Attributes

 `width`: the numeric pixel width where it will change to the hamburger menu.
 This is defaulted to 990, but may be changed if you have a ridiculous menu.
 `compact`: a boolean value that will force the menu to be a hamburger menu.
 Before using this option, see Accessibility Notes and Use for more information.

+## Classes
-`data-span-2`: this will allow a secondary item to span 2 columns `data-span-3`: this will allow a secondary item to span 3 columns `start-end`: You can add this to an image or call-to-action div to have it align to the last column.
+`align-right`: aligns your secondary item to the far right column `span-2`: allows your secondary item to span 2 columns `span-3`: allows your secondary item to span 3 columns

 ## Code Examples